NVIDIA/NeMo-Curator/docs/user-guide/documentdataset.rst

 This will write files with the ``.jsonl.gz`` extension.
 Compression is compatible with all other writing options, including ``write_to_filename`` and ``partition_on``.

-NeMo-Curator also supports reading gzip compressed JSONL files.
+NeMo Curator also supports reading gzip compressed JSONL files.
 Simply point to the ``.jsonl.gz`` files and the library will handle the decompression automatically:

 .. code-block:: python